-\ To address potential language barriers SHPS will ensure a translator is present for school site council meetings upon request.
+\ To address potential language barriers SHPS ensures a translator is present for school site council meetings upon request.
 Note that St. HOPE Public Schools does not meet the minimum number of English language learners that requires the school to have an English Learner Advisory Committee (ELAC).

-As a result of our ongoing discussions with the school site council and community members, we understood that there was a desire to increase staffing capacity to support student social and emotional well-being.
-We determined this could be done through new positions, or the continuation of positions originally paid for with CARES Act money.
+As a result of the ongoing discussions with the school site council and community members regarding ESSER III funds, we understood that there was a desire to increase staffing capacity to support students academically, socially and emotionally.
+We determined this could be done through new positions, or the continuation of positions originally paid for with CARES Act money such as a student services coordinator, school psychologist, Education Specialist, etc..
 In addition, based on feedback from teachers and other community members we understood that there was a desire and need to invest in additional English Language Arts resources to differentiate instruction and support students based on their individual reading levels, as such we determined to use these funds to purchase additional ELA instructional materials.